moumitbera123/mystore/readme.md

 ## Overview

-**mystore.com** is a comprehensive e-commerce platform that allows users to seamlessly browse products, add items to their cart, and complete purchases.
+**mystore.com** is a comprehensive e-commerce platform that allows users to seamlessly browse products.
 This project is designed for businesses aiming to establish a robust online presence and provide customers with an intuitive and efficient shopping experience.

 ## Table of Contents